 | 2 weeks (full route) | 10-15 GB | 20 GB or unlimited |

 If you're doing the full two-week car trip, go for a generous or even unlimited plan: between constant navigation and photos, GBs fly by.
-If you're unsure, check out our guide on how much data you need for travel, which breaks down consumption by app.
+If in doubt, check out our guide with tips to save data on a trip, which helps you stretch your GBs without running out halfway through your journey.

-The best thing about an eSIM is that all the work is done before you leave home, with your usual Wi-Fi.
-So, when you land in Zagreb, Belgrade, or Tirana, you just have to activate the data and you're connected.
-No need to look for a shop at the airport or argue with a sales assistant.
+The best thing about an eSIM is that all the work is done before you leave home, using your usual Wi-Fi.
+So, when you land in Zagreb, Belgrade, or Tirana, all you have to do is activate the data and you're connected.
+No need to look for an airport store or argue with a salesperson.

-- Purchase the regional plan and receive a QR code by email.
+- Purchase the regional plan and receive a QR code via email.

-- At home, with Wi-Fi, scan the QR code from Settings to install the eSIM profile.
+- At home, with Wi-Fi, scan the QR code from Settings, and the eSIM profile will be installed.

 - Leave the profile ready but you can keep it deactivated until you arrive.

-- Upon landing, activate the eSIM data, and in 1 minute you have internet.
+- Upon landing, activate the eSIM data and in 1 minute you'll have internet.

-If it's your first time, we explain it step-by-step in the guide on how to install an eSIM.
-The installation is identical on iPhone and Android; only the menu names change.
+If it's your first time, we explain it step by step in the guide on how to install an eSIM.
+Installation is identical on iPhone and Android; only the menu names differ.

 Regional eSIM vs. one per country

-The classic dilemma: should I buy a Balkans eSIM or a local card in each country?
-The answer is almost always the regional one, unless you're going to spend a lot of time in a single country.
+The classic dilemma: should I buy a Balkans eSIM or a local SIM card in each country?
+The answer is almost always the regional one, unless you plan to spend a lot of time in a single country.
 The table summarizes it, but the key is time and convenience versus marginal savings.

 | Option | Advantage | Disadvantage |